 In a recent tutorial, we looked at how to insert table titles and figure captions in Microsoft Word.
 Today, we’re going to use those titles and captions to cross-reference tables and figures in Microsoft Word.

 One benefit of using cross-references in Word is that they can be hyperlinked to the connected table or figure.

 In addition, Word’s cross-references can be easily updated if you add or delete a table or figure, as shown in the second section below.

 This tutorial is also available as a YouTube video showing all the steps in real time.

-The images shown here are from Word in Microsoft 365 (formerly Office 365).
-These steps will also work for Word 2019, Word 2016, Word 2013, and Word 2010.
+The images shown here are from Word for Microsoft 365.
+These steps will also work for Word 2021, Word 2019, Word 2016, Word 2013, and Word 2010.
 However, your interface may look slightly different in those older versions of the software.

 How to Cross-Reference Tables and Figures

 Important Note: These steps only work with existing tables and figures that have titles or captions created with Word’s caption tool.

 - Place your cursor where you want to insert the cross-reference.

 - Select the References tab in the ribbon.